pymupdf/PyMuPDF/docs/document.rst

       :arg int number: config number as returned by :meth:`Document.layer_configs`.
       :arg bool as_default: make this the default configuration.

-      Activates the ON / OFF states of OCGs as defined in this layer.
+      Activates the ON / OFF states of OCGs as defined in the identified layer.
 If *as_default=True*, then additionally all layers, including the standard one, are merged and the result is written back to the standard layer, and **all optional layers are deleted**.

     .. method:: add_ocg(name, config=-1, on=True, intent="View", usage="Artwork")